Quick Start

 Component Properties

 The “Light” object makes light, because it has a “light” component attached to it.
-You can make the light brighter by reducing the “attenuation” property of the light component:
+You can make the light brighter by reducing the “intensity” property of the light component:

 Summary

-While this scene only has a few objects, Wonderland Engine is great at rendering many.
-See the Mesh Particles Example.
+While this scene only has a few objects, Wonderland Engine is great at rendering many different meshes.
+See the Scene Optimization Example.

 You can continue by adding custom behaviour with your own JavaScript components.